 4 Status and the battle for status in drama is only partly related to social power.
 As the improv pioneer Keith Johnstone argues, the most gripping performances can often be generated by the conflict between actors trying to move their status just a little above or below that of their partner in a scene.
 That’s what makes real human behaviour on a stage, he says.
 “We’re always secretly manoeuvring – the voice in the head is all about other people’s opinion of you, how can you get more credit for something, how do you make people like you – this ghastly voice that you think is you, endlessly scheming … I call it ‘status’ … but it’s really dominance and submission.”

-5 A train set is a very queer Christmas present for a little girl who had already been indoctrinated by early 1950s American culture to expect a hetero-normative doll (a present Therese is so brilliantly dismissive of – just look at her expression when she says Bright Betsy wets herself).
+5 A train set is a very queer Christmas gift for a little girl who had already been indoctrinated by early 1950s American culture to expect a hetero-normative doll (a present Therese is so brilliantly dismissive of – just look at her expression when she says Bright Betsy wets herself).
 Not one to be defeated by the doll being out of stock (an obvious signifier of its zombie consumerist appeal), Carol is bold enough to ask a shop assistant she has just met, “What did you want when you were this age?”
-(And that she can even ask is another function of her high status – were someone like Therese to ask the same question of a new customer would be deemed a massive impertinence in almost all cases.)
+(And that she can even ask is another function of her high status – someone like Therese asking the same question of a new customer would be deemed a massive impertinence in almost all cases.)
 Therese’s gender non-conforming reply (“a train set”) is a subtextual hint about sexuality, which Carol picks up on and replies with an invitation to expand (“Do you know much about train sets?”) – which allows Therese to make a pitch about the limited edition train set that Carol can’t resist (“Wow!
 That’s that.”)
 The whole exchange functions as an object lesson in ‘Yes and’ (the improv principle that encourages performers to accept whatever their partner proposes and add something of their own for them to work with in return).

 6 We all tell each other stories to make things happen – to elicit sympathy, to win an argument and definitely to seduce.
 Therese may well have longed for a train set when she was growing up.
 But the point of telling that story at that moment to this person is to personalise the pitch for a present that she could see Carol was admiring when she first caught sight of her – although, to gain a little more power at this moment in the exchange, she does not reveal that the shopper had caught her eye (“you might have seen it on the way in over by the elevators”).

 7 Making a train set the subject of the meet-cute is a complicated symbol of what’s to come.
 On one level, the model train represents the possibility of escape.
-On the other, its circular journeys around a fixed loop represent the opposite: the restricted options set down by the conventions of early 1950s American society, when the American Psychiatry Association first classified same-sex relationships as ‘sociopathic personality disturbances’ and more than 5,000 LGBTQ+ people were fired from their federal jobs in the so-called ‘Lavender Menace’ – the witch-hunt that probably damaged and destroyed more lives than its close Cold War cousin, the ‘Red Scare’.
+On the other, its circular journeys around a fixed loop represent the opposite: the restricted options set down by the conventions of early 1950s American society, when the American Psychiatry Association classified same-sex relationships as ‘sociopathic personality disturbances’ and more than 5,000 LGBTQ+ people were fired from their federal jobs in the so-called ‘Lavender Menace’ – the witch-hunt that probably damaged and destroyed more lives than its close Cold War cousin, the ‘Red Scare’.

 8 There are no accidents.
 When Carol reaches the counter while Therese is out of view, it is the sound of her very expensive gloves hitting the glass that announces her arrival.
 When she leaves at the end of the scene, after playfully commenting on Therese’s only visible accessory – her store-issued Santa hat – she walks away without the gloves – having just given Therese her address for shipping the train set.
 The invitation could not be more clear.
 And, of course, when Therese does later send the gloves back to Carol in the post, Carol calls the store and invites her to lunch.
 The women have set out on their journey.
 Whether it turns out to be confined in a loop or a genuine escape will be the material of the rest of the film.